ChickenNuggetsPerson/CodingWebsite/README.md

 - [X] Add table for editing and adding tests
 - [ ] Add hidden and visable buttons for challenges
 - [ ] Make challenge list alphabetical
+- [ ] Scrape Coding Bat for challenges